dice-group/rdf-parser/README.md

 ### Introduction

 A header-only library designed to allow efficient and controlled parsing for RDF languages.
-Currently it supports ntriples and turtle languages .
+Currently it supports ntriples and turtle languages, as well as triplesBlock part of sparql queries.
 It uses tao's PEGTL library for parsing.

 ### Usage